Photo by Shadman Samee of H.S.748-347 srs.2B S2-ADW of Bismillah Airlines at Cox's Bazar in June 2018 (licenced and cropped).

 The Avro aircraft manufacturing business was established in 1910 by Edwin Alliott Verdon Roe and his brother, Humphrey.
 The company was a major producer of fighter aircraft for the Royal Flying Corps during World War I but by 1920 found itself in financial difficulties.
 Crossley Motors, in search of additional manufacturing capacity to build vehicles, acquired a majority holding and the aircraft business moved to a new site at New Hall Farm in Woodford.
 Crossley sold its stake to Armstrong Siddeley in 1928, whereupon E.A.V.
 Roe left the company to set up Saunders-Roe.
 Seven years later, Armstrong Siddeley merged with Hawker and Hawker Siddeley Aircraft was created.
 Avro remained a separately-managed subsidiary company at the Woodford site, where it specialised in the production of heavy bombers, leading ultimately to the turbojet-powered Vulcan nuclear strike aircraft.

 The Indian Air Force (IAF) is now the only large-scale operator of the 748, using the aircraft for transport, communications, navigation training, photo-survey and as a trials platform.
-In 2012, the IAF selected the C295 as the 748 replacement, and “formalized the acquisiton” with Airbus in September 2021.
-(16 C295s will be built in Seville and delivered over a four-year period from “contract implementation”, to be followed by 40 C295s manufactured in India by Tata Advanced Systems Ltd. – the first ‘made in India’ aerospace project not to be awarded to HAL.
-It is therefore expected the 748 will remain in service with the IAF until around 2030.)
-A handful of 748s continue to fly commercially in Canada (where remaining flying hours are being husbanded carefully) and Bangladesh.
+Replacement of the type, known as the “Avro” in Indian Air Force service, is under way, although not expected to be completed by 2030, following the delivery of the last of 56 C295s.
+A handful of 748s continue to fly commercially in Canada (where remaining flying hours are being husbanded carefully).

 First flight: 24 Jun 60 (c/n 1534, G-APZV)